Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

 Young people are no longer solely consumers of media; they are also creators and influencers.
-Join this edWebinar to get a better understanding of the basic concepts of media literacy education and multimodal storytelling and how to use them to engage your students in identity exploration activities that will foster self-awareness, empathy, and critical thinking.
+Watch this edWebinar to get a better understanding of the basic concepts of media literacy education and multimodal storytelling and how to use them to engage your students in identity exploration activities that will foster self-awareness, empathy, and critical thinking.

-Rooted in social justice and antiracist pedagogies, the information presented in this edWebinar will include an introduction to the basic tenets of media literacy and multimodal storytelling followed by a deeper dive into how these practices may be used as ways of igniting deeper self-exploration in the next generation of content creators.
+Rooted in social justice and antiracist pedagogies, the information presented in this edWebinar includes an introduction to the basic tenets of media literacy and multimodal storytelling followed by a deeper dive into how these practices may be used as ways of igniting deeper self-exploration in the next generation of content creators.

 - The importance of recognizing young people as truth-tellers, knowledge-makers and experts on their lived experiences